pixelcanopy/woocommerce-facebook-checkout-url/README.md

 ### Important Notice

 If Facebook is passing random Content ID's in the url, you will have to MANUALLY UPDATE every single you product on your site with the custom field "facebook_content_id".
+Every.
+Single.
+Product.
+(Thanks, Zuck!)
 To add Facebook Content IDs to your products:

 **Method 1 - Individual Product Edit:**
 1. Go to Products → All Products